WHO Guideline Development Group: Currently no evidence that it improves survival and other important measures.

 The panel acknowledged that the certainty of evidence is low and said the evidence did not prove that remdesivir has no benefit; rather, there is no evidence based on currently available data that it does improve important patient outcomes.

 But given the remaining possibility of important harm, as well as the relatively high cost and resource implications associated with remdesivir (it must be given intravenously), they judged this to be an appropriate recommendation.

 They also support continued enrolment into trials evaluating remdesivir, especially to provide higher certainty of evidence for specific groups of patients.

 In a linked feature article, US journalist Jeremy Hsu asks what now for remdesivir, given that it is unlikely to be the lifesaving drug for the masses that many have hoped for?

 The full story of remdesivir will not be known until manufacturer Gilead releases the full clinical study reports, writes Hsu, but much will depend on whether future studies are designed to test remdesivir’s potential effectiveness.

-In the meantime, he says alternative treatments, such as the well known, cheap, and widely available corticosteroid dexamethasone, that has been proved to reduce mortality among severely ill COVID-19 patients, are now impacting discussions about remdesivir’s cost-effectiveness.
+In the meantime, he says alternative treatments, such as the well known, cheap, and widely available corticosteroid dexamethasone, that has been proven to reduce mortality among severely ill COVID-19 patients, are now impacting discussions about remdesivir’s cost-effectiveness.

-Reference: “A living WHO guideline on drugs for covid-19” by Bram Rochwerg, et. al., 4 September 2020, BMJ.
+Reference: “A living WHO guideline on drugs for covid-19” by Bram Rochwerg, et al., 4 September 2020, BMJ.